-The intended timeline for certain lamps being subject to MEPS is as follows:
+The timeline for certain lamps being subject to MEPS:

 |Lamp Types||Sales Restriction From|

-MEPS improves end-use energy efficiency by eliminating lower efficiency lamps from the market.
+MEPS improve end-use energy efficiency by eliminating lower efficiency lamps from the market.

 MEPS for incandescent lamps are set out as minimum efficacy (in lumens per Watt; lm/W).
 The required minimum initial lamp efficacy is given by the formula: